-After two great years we are busy planning Clydebuilt 2019!
-We will return to the Clyde and the Riverside Plaza on the 21st and 22nd of September stick the date in your diaries now and keep and eye on our pages for updates closer to the time.
+We will return to the Clyde and the Riverside Plaza on the 21st and 22nd of September!
+Get yourself down for a great boaty time.

-Expect chances to get on the water in canoes; it's trying your hand at traditional skills; it's listening to fiddles choons with a pint while boats play on the water or strolling through our market looking at all the products hand made in Glasgow.
+Expect chances to get on the water in canoes and coracles; to try your hand at traditional skills; or listening to fiddles choons with a pint while boats play on the water or strolling through our market looking at all the products hand made in Glasgow.
 There will be boat launches and rowing races, steam bending and story telling, sea shanties and beer.
 It'll be bright, colourful and surprising.
 It'll be unexpected, and it'll be really quite boaty!

-The Festival runs from 10-5 on Saturday and 10-4 on Sunday and is totally FREE!
+The Festival runs from 1000-2300 on Saturday and 10-4 on Sunday and is totally FREE during the day.
+Tickets for the evening party will be for sale during the day.

 We're based around the plaza of the Riverside Museum with good car parking and easy transport links to the city centre.